anikpram/Deep-SLR/README.md

 <img src="brain_6x_recon.png"  title="hover text">
 ## Code Details
 The codes have been written in python-3.7 using the Tensorflow-1.15 platform.
-### Training datasets
+### Training and Testing datasets
 The training dataset consists of 12-channel brain MRI images from 4 subjects collected through SSFP acquisition protocol.
 There are 90 slices per subject which makes it 90 x 4 = 360 slices in total.
 Each slice is of dimension 256 x 232 x 12.
-The dataset can be downloaded from the link https://drive.google.com/file/d/1Fml2PtQuECfbXAI86OYqzBb7K_CiQ2tk/view?usp=sharing .
+The dataset can be downloaded from the link https://drive.google.com/file/d/1Fml2PtQuECfbXAI86OYqzBb7K_CiQ2tk/view?usp=sharing .\

-### Testing dataset
-The testing dataset is uploaded as tst_img.npy which consists of a slice from another subject unseen by the network.\
+The testing dataset is uploaded as tst_img.npy which consists of a slice (256 x 232 x 12) from another subject unseen by the network during training.
-Description of the python scripts are:
+### Description of Python scripts
 1. trn_HDSLR.py : It is the training code.
 The H-DSLR model is trained on the 360 12-channel brain slices described above.
 2. tst_HDSLR.py : It is the code for testing a pre-trained model on the test dataset uploaded as tst_img.npy.
 The pre-trained model is inside the directory 'savedModels'.
 3. auxiliaryFunctions.py : The training and testing dataset preparation related functions are defined in this script.